hassaan4584/Swiftjective-C/_posts/2017-09-13-iPhone-X-Dealing-with-Home-Indicator.md

 ---
 layout: post
-tags: ["Misc"]
+tags: ["UIKit"]
 title: "Dealing with Home Indicator"
 author: Jordan Morgan
 description: "View Controllers are notorious for the amount of responsibilities they have, but get ready for one more.
 Here's how to handle the home indicator."
 image: /assets/images/logo.png
 special: "true"
 ---
 In a move that, well, [everyone saw coming][1] — Apple unveiled the iPhone X. And along with it, a new little bar that sits happily towards the bottom bezel that invokes nostalgic feelings of a physical home button.
+Not long after, almost every modern iOS device released afterwards also followed suit.

 To consumers it means a beautiful new marvel of both hardware and software to throw some dollars at come pre order time.
 To a lot of developers, it meant _what am I supposed do what that thing? _The answer, thankfully, is quite simple.